o2-qrz/neural-shorts/README.md

 Visuals: Out of nowhere, a flock of birds hits the noisy group of young locusts.
 Wings, claws, and flying debris fill the air.
 The birds greedily snap up the loud decoys on the fly.

 Action: While the birds are completely distracted by the bloody feast in mid-air, the Leader lands in absolute silence on a hidden, juicy branch of the green tree.
 He folds his wings, bites into a fresh leaf, and starts eating quietly, entirely alone.
 The camera slowly zooms out into total blackness.
+******
+Perfect.
+No hints, no tech jargon, and no meta-metaphors [1.1].
+We leave the code out of it and let the readers find the deeper meaning themselves.

+Here is the clean, raw story of the locusts, written in plain English for your Notepad and GitHub repository neural-shorts [1.1].

+📈 THE TIMELINE OF THE SWARM

+Phase 1 (The Feast): The entire swarm lands on the farmer's field, blindly destroying every single green leaf under maximum speed.

+Phase 2 (The Leader's Scan): The Swarm Leader flies higher, notices that the food is running out, and spots a single lush green tree far away.

+Phase 3 (The Quiet Shift): While the others are busy fighting for the last crumbs, the Leader silently leaves the field and heads for the tree.

+Phase 4 (The Shield): The Leader takes a small group of loud, young locusts along.
+They serve as a noisy distraction to trigger the birds, keeping the Leader safe.

+🍿 SCRIPT #017: "THE SWARM LEADER"

+Series: Anthology "neural-shorts" [1.1]

+Genre: Nature Drama / Psychological Thriller [1.1]

+Duration: ~2 minutes

+Scene 1: The Blind Appetite

+Audio: A deafening, terrifying crunch of millions of moving jaws.
+The sound of wheat stems falling to the ground.
+Music: a heavy, chaotic, primal drum beat.

+Visuals: A massive wheat field, completely covered by a thick, writhing carpet of millions of locusts.
+The green field turns into bare, black dirt in seconds.

+Action: The ordinary locusts eat frantically, stepping over each other, looking only at the food right in front of them.
+They do not notice anything else.

+Scene 2: The View from Above

+Audio: The sound of the high wind.
+The loud crunching noise from the field fades into the background.
+A heavy, slow, powerful beat of larger wings begins.

+Visuals: The camera moves high up into the grey sky.
+We see The Swarm Leader.
+He is much larger than the others, with cold, completely still compound eyes.
+He looks down at the diminishing field.

+Action: The Leader turns his heavy head and looks toward the horizon.
+Far away from the dying field stands a single, lonely, bright green tree.

+Scene 3: The Secret Move

+Audio: A soft, almost silent whistle of the Leader’s wings.
+The music drops to a dark, quiet whisper.

+Visuals: Down below, the frantic swarm is aggressively devouring the last 10% of the wheat.
+Up above, the Leader smoothly changes direction and glides toward the distant tree.

+Action: Before leaving, the Leader twitches his antennas.
+He signals a small group of about a dozen young, loud, and clueless locusts.
+They blindly follow him, buzzing their wings as loudly as possible.

+Scene 4: The Meat Shield (Final)

+Audio: Suddenly, sharp, terrifying screams of falcons and crows slicing down through the clouds!
+The sound of violent feathers and snapping beaks.

+Visuals: Out of nowhere, a flock of birds hits the noisy group of young locusts.
+Wings, claws, and flying debris fill the air.
+The birds greedily snap up the loud decoys on the fly.

+Action: While the birds are completely distracted by the bloody feast in mid-air, the Leader lands in absolute silence on a hidden, juicy branch of the green tree.
+He folds his wings, bites into a fresh leaf, and starts eating quietly, entirely alone.
+The camera slowly zooms out into total blackness.